mcaledonensis/magic-key/README.md

 import magickey
 ```

-The * (asterisk) postfix after the object name used give the opject autonomy.
+The * (asterisk) after the object name stands for omission and is used give the opject autonomy.
 In case
 when the object doesn't exists, given autonomy translates into the object instantiation.
 The initial prompt and the object name are used to infer the initial function of the object.